HuntsmanCancerInstitute/GQuery/README.md

 # GQuery API
 A RESTful webapp API service for rapidly querying large numbers (>10K) of tabix indexed genomic data files, e.g. vcf, gvcf, maf, bed, bedGraph, etc. from multiple species with different genome builds.

 A GET or POST request triggers a two step search.
-User's regions of interest (ROI) are intersected against an in-memory, interval tree data structure to identify genomic data files that contain intersecting records.
+User's regions of interest (ROI) are intersected against an in-memory interval tree data structure (or for large datasets or low memory servers, a tabix search of the flat file chromosome index may be used) to identify genomic data files that contain intersecting records.
 Intersection times are typically < 1 second for 100's of ROI against 1Ks of data files.
 Two regular expression filters are provided to limit what file paths are returned.
 Often this is all that is needed for basic genomic queries.
 Upon request, a high performance, threaded tabix fetch request can be executed to return the actual intersecting records along with the file headers for downstream processing.
-These records can be filtered using regular expressions.
+These records can also be filtered using regular expressions.

-This approach of an in memory interval tree region file look up combine with tabix retrieval solves the random range query problem.
+This approach of an in memory interval tree region file look up combine with tabix retrieval is a good approach to address the random range query problem.
 In our benchmarking tests, it significantly out performs both relational database (MySQL) and NoSQL (MongoDB) approaches.
-Moreover, use of the widely adopted, bgzip compressed/ tabix indexed file format eliminates the need to duplicate the data source content.
+Moreover, use of the widely adopted, bgzip compressed/ tabix indexed file format eliminates the need to duplicate the data source content and create/ maintain custom data file parsers.
+If you can tabix index it, you can search it.
+See https://www.htslib.org/doc/tabix.html

 This web app is built using the Java Jersy JAX RESTful API framework.
 It is JUnit tested and deployed on Apache Tomcat for optimized performance.
 Results are returned in JSON.